danieltanfh95/btapi/README.md

 For full list of modules used, look at [package.json](https://github.com/Shadowys/btapi/blob/master/package.json).

 ###Development
 Clone the repo, or download the zip.
-Run `npm start` or `nodemon ./bin/www` to start the local server.
+Run `npm run devstart` to start a simple server.
+`npm start` is for production use only.
+(Note: might use forever in the future.)
 Currently the main bulk of the logic lies in [`api.js`](https://github.com/Shadowys/btapi/blob/master/routes/api.js).
 Note that you may need some proficiency in jQuery to use Cheerio.

 The API is now being used in an [iOS app for Baka Tsuki (still in development)](https://github.com/AzSiAz/LN-Reader).
 I am in the process of asking for permission to be hosted on Baka Tsuki itself.